bcgov/containerization-and-cloud-economic-model/local-infrastructure/README.md

 ### Prerequisite
 You have docker installed, and able to run docker-compose.

+**IMPORTANT**: If you are on Windows, you _MUST_ either use CMD or Powershell to execute these commands.
+Mingw64 based environments will not work.

 #### Build
 The node_migrate service image must be built first.
 This will be used to seed/update the database.
 ```